ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 cp $filename ~
 ```

 Bash does word splitting after parameter expansion.
 They are two different expansion mechanisms.
-When both of them are done, the `cp` call looks the following:
+When both of them are done, the `cp` call looks like this:
 {line-numbers: false, format: Bash}
 ```
 cp my file.txt ~